Surnet/swagger-jsdoc/README.md

 $ swagger-jsdoc.js -d example/v2/swaggerDef.js
 ```

-Keep in mind that, this holds true for the CLI usage as it's flexible.
-When using the Node API in the following way:
+When using the Node API, input APIs come in in the following way:

 ```javascript
 const swaggerJSDoc = require('swagger-jsdoc');